identity2/YARC/devlog.md

 * Completed the all Account related APIs.
 Wrote tests for all of them.
 * Added more mock articles and comments so that it would be easier to test list article/comment APIs.

+## 2020.06.19
+* Completed writing `Get`-functions for article lists for `ArticleModel`.
+I struggled a bit in writing nested SQL select-queries.
+SQL is such a profound and complex field itself.
+* Wrote tests for the newly written `Get`-functions, but not completed yet.

 ## TODO
 * Change the sorting UI of the article list in frontend to radio buttons.